xolox/vim-misc/README.md

 #### The `xolox#misc#path#commonprefix()` function

 Find the common prefix of path components in a list of pathnames.

+#### The `xolox#misc#path#starts_with()` function

+Check whether the first pathname starts with the second pathname (expected to be a directory).
+This does not perform a regular string comparison;
+first it normalizes both pathnames, then it splits them into their pathname segments and then it compares the segments.

 #### The `xolox#misc#path#encode()` function